 Sun's out, bikes out.
 Cycling is a great way to get out and make the most of Tāmaki Makaurau this summer.
 There’s heaps of biking tracks in our parks across the region – many which are just down the road.

 Grey Lynn Park

-The 6km Beachlands-Maraetai Walkway and cycle path winds along Auckland’s southeast coast.
+The 6km Beachlands to Maraetai Path winds along Auckland’s southeast coast.
 It offers views of the Hauraki Gulf, Waiheke Island and the Coromandel Peninsula.

 There are two playgrounds along the way and Ōmana Regional Park is a great place for a pit stop.
 Other highlights include the beautiful east coast beaches of Maraetai, Te Pene and Ōmana Esplanade Reserve.

 The path is wheelchair accessible and suitable for prams but there are unsealed sections in some parts.

 Bike your way around the award-winning network of walk/cycleways along the Henderson, Oratia, and Ōpanuku streams.
 While you’re at it, check out the community art installations, information panels and sustainable products used along the way.
 Combining the Oratia or Ōpanuku paths with Henderson Creek Path will take you from the foothills of the Waitākere Ranges down to the upper reaches of the Waitematā Harbour.